dvpLeejh/C-Language/README.md

 # C-Language

-In this project, I will upload my study about c-language thank you.
+In this project, I will upload my study about c-language.